Mohyoo/Google-Multipla-Image-Tanslator/README.md

 -The argument <b>'-k true'</b> is an HTTP connection parameter; when true, the client binding keeps the same connection for every request, which <b>may</b> speed up the process.

-# Exiting venv & uninstallation.
+# Exiting venv & uninstallation
 1) To deactivate the venv, simply type: ````deactivate````
 2) To remove the venv, simply delete the folder.
 3) A <b>selenium</b> folder may be left in the <b>~/.cache</b> directory, delete it.